c0deLab/tech.soa.cmu.edu/_softwares/modelo.markdown

 Modelo is free for anyone - with some [limitations](https://modelo.io/pricing.html).

-For CMU Students:
-If you’ve received an invitation, please sign up as soon as you can.
-If you haven't, email a request for license to [eddymankim@cmu.edu](mailto:eddymankim@cmu.edu).
+Full licenses maybe available for SoA Students.
+Email a request for license to [eddymankim@cmu.edu](mailto:eddymankim@cmu.edu).